robznp/ubuntu-wsl2/README.md

 choco install nerd-fonts-hack
 ```

-- Set 10.63.53.200 as DNS server for your Ubuntu (resolve.conf)
+- Set a DNS server for your Ubuntu (resolve.conf)
 - Copy the files .zshrc brewfile and the folders .config .zsh .azure to your $HOME
 - Execute the following commands